michaelwittmann/invenio-rdm-notifier/README.md

 # InvenioRDM Notifier

-This project contains a Bot to notify users about new Records added to a InvenioRDM Instance Currently, only Slack is supported as a notification channel, others may follow.
+This project contains a Bot to notify users about new Records added to a [InvenioRDM](https://inveniosoftware.org/) Instance.

+Currently, only Slack is supported as a notification channel, others may follow.
 Feel free to contribute!

 # Getting started